Our trustees are a group of volunteers who take overall responsibility for everything Urban Uprising does.

 Rob has a long association with the charity, being one of the initial team members responsible for starting Urban Uprising.
 He has years of climbing experience and is a manager at The Climbing Academy, Glasgow.

-Ben brings a lot of experience from working with not-for-profits in various parts of the world.
+Ben manages the charity and brings a lot of experience from working with not-for-profits in various parts of the world.
 He has a particular focus on growing the charity, developing our programmes and reaching more young people to maximise our impact.
 He loves to climb and is passionate about the benefits climbing can bring.
 In his spare time, when he is not climbing, he can probably be found practising parkour or spending time in nature with his family.